cloud-66-internal/help.cloud66.com/_rails/quickstarts/getting_started.md

 ## Choosing application type

-New users will be show the product selection wizard.
+New users will be shown the product selection wizard.
 For Skycap, choose "I have a native Ruby or Node app" and then "Deploy Rails & Rack Frameworks" (*Deploy a Ruby App*).

 <div class="Grid Grid--gutters Grid--full large-Grid--fit med-Grid--guttersXl">
     <div class="Grid-cell">